bsdimen/bsdimen/README.md

 I'm a passionate front-end developer with a strong focus on creating accessible, responsive, and user-friendly web applications.
 I enjoy working with modern JavaScript frameworks like React, and I have a keen eye for design and performance optimization.
 I'm always eager to learn new technologies and improve my skills.

-- 🔭 I’m currently working on: [ProdutivityApp](https://github.com/bsdimen/Productivity-dashboard), [EarthGuardians Website](https://github.com/bsdimen/EarthGuardians)
+- 🔭 I’m currently working on: [WOORKIE: Productivity App](https://github.com/bsdimen/Productivity-dashboard), [EarthGuardians Website](https://github.com/bsdimen/EarthGuardians)
 - 🌱 I’m learning: Advanced React patterns, TypeScript, and performance tuning.
 - 👯 I’m looking to collaborate on: Exciting projects that solve real-world problems.
 - 💬 Ask me about: Front-end development, UI/UX design, React, Framer Motion, and web performance.